 This was the writing prompt I was given at my recent writers Meetup group.
 I’ve never been given a visual prompt before so I had to really think outside the box to create a story from this.
 But once I decided that an art show should be the main setting, then my imagination really took off!
 I really need to thank this prompt, though, and especially Hilma af Klint for being alive, otherwise none of this would’ve been possible.
 Without further ado, I present to you a unique and original story about a different type of love…

-Synopsis: A young woman—who’s seen as a misfit in society—receives a text from an unknown number about an art show happening in Brooklyn.
-She attends and meets her ‘twin flame’ who helps her realize what love and our entire universe is really about.
+Synopsis: A young woman receives a text from an unknown number about an art show happening in Brooklyn.
+She attends and meets her ‘twin flame’ who shares his experiences and beliefs about love and the universe.

 by Kendall Beaver